If Bluetooth is not working on Mac, you won’t be able to connect Wireless Headphones, AirPods and other Bluetooth enabled device.

 Starting with the most basic troubleshooting step, turn OFF Bluetooth on your Mac and turn it back ON again.

-1. Click on the Bluetooth Icon in top-menu bar and select Turn Bluetooth OFF option.
+Click on Bluetooth Icon in top-menu bar and move the toggle next to Bluetooth to OFF position.

-After turning ON Bluetooth, try to pair the Bluetooth device to your Mac again.
+After 30 seconds, enable Bluetooth again by moving the toggle to ON position and try to pair the Bluetooth device to Mac again.